dnswlt/akka-cluster-producer/README.md

-# akka-cluster-consumer
+# akka-cluster-producer

-A simple application playing the consumer in an Akka cluster.
+A simple application playing the producer in an Akka cluster.